4 Beginning Your Research

 Will education in prisons affect recidivism rates?

-Why should evolution be taught in school?
+Why should evolution be taught in schools?

 How might education in correctional facilities play a role in reducing recidivism?